timeless812/console-raymarching/README.md

 ./build/raymarching
 ```

-I also note that there are -g (GPU rendering) and -c (color mode) flags.
+I'll note that main.c has a color mode flag.
 The color mode displays colored spaces instead of symbols.
-It may not work on Windows.
+This may not work on some terminals and on Windows.

 ## To do List